Abdul-AA/Multitask-Learning-House-Price-and-Category-Prediction/README.md

 - Houses renovated or built within the last 100 years fall under 'Vintage'.
 - Older houses are labeled as 'Historic'.

 Additionally, houses are categorized based on building type and style into 'Family Home', 'Townhouse', and 'Multi-Family or Duplex', among others.
 The combination of age and type categories results in the comprehensive 'House Category' for each property.
-This enriched dataset provides a nuanced framework for our multi-task learning model to operate within.
+This enriched dataset provides a nuanced framework for the multi-task learning neural network to operate within.

 For more details, please refer to the [project report file](https://github.com/Abdul-AA/Multitask-Learning-House-Price-and-Category-Prediction/blob/476991e53d2444001b4f6f9385e1e7f9a708202e/Report.pdf).